etiunov/myweatherapp/README.md

 # myiphoneweather

-A copy of the iPhone weather app.
+I tried to replicate the iPhone weather app as close as possible.

 ## Getting Started